Likelihood-free stochastic approximation EM for inference in complex models: Simulation studies

 Equation \eqref{eq:theophylline-sde} has no available closed-form solution, hence simulated data are created in the following way.
 We first simulate numerically a solution to \eqref{eq:theophylline-sde} using the Euler--Maruyama discretization with stepsize $h=0.05$ on the time interval $[t_0,30]$.
 The Euler-Maruyama scheme is defined as

 where the $\{Z_t\}$ are i.i.d. $\mathcal{N}(0,h)$ distributed.
 The grid of generated values $\bX_{0:N}$ is then linearly interpolated at sampling times $\{t_1,...,t_{30}\}$ to give $\bX_{1:n}$, and finally residual error is added to $\bX_{1:n}$ according to the error model $Y_j=X_j+\varepsilon_j$ as explained above.
 Data $\{Y_j\}$ are conditionally independent given the latent process $\{X_t\}$ and are generated with $(K_e,K_a,Cl,\sigma^2, \sigma_{\varepsilon}^2)=(0.05,1.492,0.04,0.01,0.102)$.
-The construction of the sufficient statistics to implement the standard SAEM approach is given in appendix, and this should make evident how applying SAEM can be laborious, even for a one-dimensional model.
-Considering that the model under study is not particularly complex (when compared with large, multidimensional stochastic models) the amount of analytic work typically required for the application of SAEM can be discouraging.
+The construction of the sufficient statistics to implement the standard SAEM approach is given in the Supplementary Material, and this should make evident how applying SAEM can be laborious, even for a one-dimensional model.
 In the results section below we show the simplicity of application of SAEM-SL for this specific example and compare SAEM-SL with a number of alternative approaches.